thayinm/sagemaker-hyperpod-demo/README.md

 }
 ```

-Once complete you can now run the following commands in the terminal to deploy all infrastructure to you AWS Account:
+Once complete you can now run the following commands in the terminal to deploy all infrastructure to your AWS Account:

 ```bash
 terraform init && terraform plan